 The City of San Luis Obispo has published an overview of draft Cannabis Regulations that are currently being developed.
-The purpose of publishing this overview is to engage the public and City Council in important questions surrounding the implementation of Proposition 64 and how a regulated cannabis market may be regulated and permitted within the City of San Luis Obispo.
-The City Council will take up this issue during a study session on February 20, 2018.
+The purpose of publishing this overview is to engage the public dialog regarding the implementation of Proposition 64 and how a regulated cannabis market may be regulated and permitted within the City of San Luis Obispo.

 CURRENT CITY POLICY